ImpulsiveLad/CentralConfig/README.md

 The mod currently focuses on moon and dungeon settings but I have plans to add settings for enemies, scrap, and adding enemies, scrap, and dungeons to moons based on the moon's tags.

 # Usage
 When you open the game with the mod, only the broad settings will be generated.
-Here’s how to use the mod effectively:
+This is a two step process:

 1. Initial Setup: You can blacklist or whitelist elements (moons/dungeons) from being modified by the mod and choose which groups of settings you want to configure.